 To know if your condition is claimable by insurance, it is best to check with your insurers.

 Trained in gynecomastia surgery, Dr Ivan Puah recognises that each patient is unique and requires a customised approach to achieve the desired outcome.

 "A good body sculpting doctor will treat the body like a work of art," Dr Puah shares.
 "The procedure is, in fact, 30% medicine and 70% art.
 After I remove the excess glandular and fatty tissues, the most important job is to sculpt the chest into its natural masculine form."

 While you can expect some bruising and swelling in the chest area post-surgery, these can be managed well with compression.
 Downtime and pain are minimal with Dr Puah's proprietary gynecomastia surgical approach; most patients describe it as being like post-workout soreness.

 Under Dr Puah's team, the procedure will be carried out in an MOH-accredited operating theatre.
-An anaesthesiologist takes care of patients during the surgery to ensure they're comfortable, relaxed and safe.
+An anaesthesiologist takes care of the patient during the surgery to ensure he is comfortable, relaxed and safe.
 Postoperative care is provided by a comprehensive post-surgical care team.

 There is no need to carry the burden of man boobs by yourself.
 Gynecomastia is more common than you imagine.
 You are not alone, and the great news is it is treatable.
 Do not delay seeking help from the right medical professional.